sionabraham-senvo/sioncodes/blog/_posts/fast-postgresql-tests.md

         session.close()
 ```

-The key to this is the keyword `yield`, which allows us to return the session to the function which created it.
+The power of this pattern comes via keyword `yield`, which allows us to pass the generated session to the caller.
+Once the caller is done with what it needs to do, it will return to the context manager, which will then handle the
+session depending on the outcome of the code that was executed.

 What is an interesting side effect of this process of trying to increase the performance of our tests, is that we are
 also increasing the performance of our application!
+By moving the `commit()` to the end of the transaction, our
+routes gain a small performance boost.

 Our tests really do all the speaking for our application!